EmanueleGallone/Ing.-del-software-2017/README.md

-# Project Template - Prova Finale (Ingegneria del Software)
+# Lorenzo Il Magnifico ps11 (Ingegneria del Software)

 ## Project Setup
 In order to set up your project, follow these steps